Learn how to import, delete, and interact with custom or third-party datasets in Cortex XDR.

 Query against a dataset by selecting it with the dataset command when you create an XQL query.

-Right-click a dataset to view the schema of the dataset, set it as default, delete it, copy it, and show or hide datasets.
+Right-click a dataset to view the schema of the dataset, set it as default, delete it, copy it, edit it, and show or hide datasets.
 In addition, for a dataset with a TYPE set to Lookup, you can also download the JSON file.

 View Schema to view the schema information for every field found in the dataset result set in the Schema tab of XQL Search.
 Each system field in the schema is written with an underscore (_) before the name of the field in the FIELD NAME column in the table.